Field Fluctuations in a One-Dimensional Cavity with a Mobile Wall

 Our model consists of a massless scalar field in a one-dimensional cavity with a fixed mirror at $x=0$ and a moving mirror with position $q=q(t)$.
-The moving mirror is described quantum-mechanically, and it is also subjected to a harmonic potential $V(q)$.
-It is therefore characterized by quantum fluctuations of its position, even in its ground state.
-We are interested in studying how the motion of the cavity wall, in particular its ground-state fluctuations, affects the field zero-point fluctuations and related physical quantities such as the Casimir force between the two walls and the Casimir-Polder force on a polarizable body placed inside the cavity.
-Nowadays cavities with a very small walls' mass (of the order of $10^{-15}$ Kg or even less) can be experimentally obtained \cite{MG09}, and the smaller is the wall mass, the larger is the influence of its position fluctuations on the field.
-This kind of problems is related to the rapidly growing field of quantum optomechanics, which studies the coupling of field (optical) modes with mechanical degrees of freedom \cite{MG09}.
-These studies aim to build more sensitive force sensors, useful for example for gravitational wave detectors \cite{KV08}.
+The moving mirror is described quantum mechanically, and it is also subjected to a harmonic potential $V(q)$.
+We are interested in studying how the motion of the cavity wall, in particular its ground-state fluctuations, affects the zero-point field fluctuations and related physical phenomena such as the Casimir force between the two walls and the Casimir-Polder force on a polarizable body placed inside the cavity.
+Nowadays cavities with walls with a very small mass can be experimentally obtained \cite{MG09,AKM13}, and the smaller the wall's mass, the larger the influence of its position fluctuations on the field.
+This kind of problems is related to the rapidly growing field of quantum optomechanics, which studies the coupling of field (optical) modes with mechanical degrees of freedom \cite{MG09,AKM13}.
+These studies also aim to build more sensitive force sensors, useful, for example, for gravitational wave detectors \cite{KV08}.
+Even if this is not the main motivation of our work, we can compare our results due to the quantum fluctuations of the wall's position with the thermal (Brownian) fluctuations considered in \cite{AD05,NKC04}.
+Thermal effects go to zero for vanishing temperatures, while our quantum effects are temperature independent and thus become more important for sufficiently low temperatures.
+A qualitative estimate, using the parameters in \cite{NKC04}, indicates that the quantum effects we obtain in this Letter are comparable with thermal effects for temperatures of a few kelvin, which appear at the reach of modern cryogenic laser interferometric detectors \cite{Uchiyama12}.

-In our model, both the field and the moving mirror are described quantum-mechanically.
-The massless scalar field is described by the 1D Klein-Gordon equation
+In our model, both the field and the moving mirror are described quantum mechanically.
+The massless scalar field $\phi(x,t)$ is described by the 1D Klein-Gordon equation for $0 \leq x \leq q(t)$, with the time-dependent boundary conditions $\phi (0,t)=\phi(q(t),t)=0$ for perfectly reflecting mirrors.
+The nonrelativistic equation of motion of the moving mirror of mass $M$ is